 - Mold and green algae will start to grow along the outside surfaces of the walls and wallpaper will start peeling off internal walls as a sign of dampness having entered the brickwork.

-- Cracked bricks may also be a sign of serious problem with your building’s foundation.
+- Cracked bricks may also be a sign of serious problems with your building’s foundation.

 Repointing is the process of renewing the pointing, which is the external part of mortar joints.
 Repointing is also called pointing or pointing up, although both these terms are more closely related to the process of the finishing step in new construction.